 When you encounter a dental emergency, the most important thing to do is to stay calm.
-Our Holland emergency dentists at Lakeshore Dentistry have seen their fair share of and can help you through the next steps towards recovery.
+Our Holland emergency dentists have seen their fair share of dental emergencies and can help you through the next steps towards recovery.

 If you have any additional questions regarding our dental emergency services, please contact us and we will be happy to help.